 With this government move, France expects and may have put itself in the position to help drive Europe forward.
 The success of the French startup scene and its rejuvenated international image opens up a world of opportunities.
 FrenchTech is a springboard for this.
 This is the chance for France to boost the European digital agenda by highlighting the cloud as a priority for all European states, within a strengthened framework of security and data protection.
 At the moment, there is little harmonization in this matter.

 Most of the measures proposed by EuroCloud France in the #NationCloud report were designed to be implemented within 9 months.
 Some have not yet been adopted by the French government, with an undertaking to take care of them within 24 months.
-Nevertheless, major measures have been taken, including an internal decision of this cloud policy for investments to be published by the Prime Minister a few days from now.
+Nevertheless, major measures have been taken, including an internal decision of this cloud policy for investments, which is expected to be published by the Prime Minister in November 2018.

 A European framework of Data Protection, Reversibility, and Security has been clearly identified as a facilitator for developing a Cloud First policy in the public sector.
 This should be based on the CISPE Data Protection Code of Conduct, and Art.
 6 of the new Free Flow of Non-Personal Data Regulation to enforce reversibility on the cloud market.
 Added to this, the working group launched by the European Commission to develop a real single security certification scheme based on previous work of the German C5 (European Secure Cloud) and the French SecNum Cloud should make it easier to drive cloud policies across Europe.